 Albert lost his connection to Eunice while she hopped on the subway, but she called back before the man got where he was going.

-When Eunice stepped into place beside him she got right to the point.
+When Eunice stepped into place beside him, she got right to the point.
 “That him in the navy windbreaker?”
 It was a rhetorical question, considering his appearance relative to the healthy people around them.
-Everything from the sluggishness of his stroll compared to the hardy strides of the others, to the way he turned his peaked face up to gaze at every blossoming tree they passed, not taking their beauty for granted, gave him away.
+Everything from the sluggishness of his stroll compared to the hardy strides of the others, to the way he turned up his peaked face to gaze at every blossoming tree they passed, not taking their beauty for granted, gave him away.

-At a mere five hundred and change years old, Eunice’s sense of smell wasn’t as fine-tuned as his, so at this distance, and with other people distorting the trail, she probably couldn’t use it to pick him out, but she could read people like a well-worn favorite novel.
+At a mere five-hundred-and-change years old, Eunice’s sense of smell wasn’t as fine-tuned as his, so at this distance, and with other people distorting the trail, she probably couldn’t use it to pick him out, but she could read people like a well-worn favorite novel.

 They strolled in silence for a few more blocks, then stepped into a coffee shop across from the brownstone the man entered.

 Albert bought them a couple coffees—to fit in while they pretended to drink—while Eunice reserved a small table at the front window and kept an eye on the man’s building.

 “This’ll be easy,” she said when he rejoined her.
 “He opened a window, so I can identify precisely which apartment is his.”